Bit Efficient Toeplitz Covariance Estimation: Low-rank and Banded Cases

-We begin by addressing the estimation error of the zero diagonals.
-Specifically, for the Toeplitz matrix $T = \text{Toep}(\boldsymbol{a})$, the ($s+1$)-th diagonal being zero implies that $a_s = 0$.
-With Theorem~\ref{InftyError}, we know that there exists a constant $C_1 > 0$ such that
+We begin by analyzing the estimation error associated with the zero diagonals.
+Specifically, for a Toeplitz matrix $T = \text{Toep}(\boldsymbol{a})$, the ($s+1$)-th diagonal being zero implies that $a_s = 0$.
+By applying Theorem~\ref{Theorem_bound_infty_norm}, we know that if $n \gtrsim \log (d / \delta)$, there exists a constant $C_1 > 0$ such that